-It is easy to be mistaken into believing that people are inherently good, but sadly that is not the case.
-And now more than ever it is easier for evil people to blend into society.
+It is easy to believe that all human beings are inherently good people with good intentions, but sadly that is not always the case.
+Although the good surely outweighs the bad, it is important to be able to spot the bad and avoid their destructive behaviour.
+Now more than ever it is easier for evil people to blend into society.
 Watch for these warning signs that you are dealing with an evil person.

 1. They Lie